Security-Onion-Solutions/securityonion-docs/soup.rst

     sudo soup

-Please pay attention to the output of this command as it may request that you take specific action, such as manually restarting services.
+Please pay attention to the output of this command as ``soup`` may update itself and then ask you to run it again or it may request that you take other actions.

 .. warning::